 Misa Chien is a vulnerable leader who is known for inspiring others, and helps people feel less alone and more connected through positivity and transparency.
 She is known for speaking publicly and on social media about her experience as both a model and entrepreneur, addressing subjects such as imposter syndrome, mental health, and embracing failure.

 Post-college, she knew she wanted to be an entrepreneur and founded the Vietnamese Banh Mi Truck, Nom Nom Truck out of college.
-Many in the Asian American community know her for embarrassing herself in front of 40 million viewers, competing on the Food Network’s Season 1 of the Great Food Truck Race.
+Many know her for embarrassing herself in front of 40 million viewers, competing on the Food Network’s Season 1 of the Great Food Truck Race.

 During that time, Misa scaled Nom Nom Truck to a 7-figure business and a 30-person team bootstrapped purely from her savings from modeling on the side.